It's World Alzheimer's Month

 Once a person loses capacity, they can no longer sign documents such as a durable power of attorney.
 At this point, if they have an inadequate document or none at all, the family is tasked with the added burden of petitioning the court for a conservatorship.
 In addition, if you do not have a medical power of attorney, the court may also need to establish a guardian for your medical decisions.

 Unfortunately, even when it is not adversarial, the conservatorship process can be very stressful for your loved ones and somewhat expensive.
 Families often express that they don’t understand why their loved one would have left such a mess for them.
-The process to obtain a guardianship and conservatorship takes more time and costs more money than obtaining a durable power of attorney while you have the capacity to sign documents for yourself.
-Plus, the delays of going through the court process mean that planning opportunities to save assets is also delayed.
+The process to obtain guardianship and conservatorship takes more time and costs more money than obtaining a durable power of attorney while you have the capacity to sign documents for yourself.
+Plus, the delays in going through the court process mean that planning opportunities to save assets are also delayed.

-Ideally, you will also be planning your estate at least five years in advance to a major health crisis.
+Ideally, you will also be planning your estate at least five years in advance of a major health crisis.
 In this pre-planning scenario, we have more options to protect your assets from some of the medical expenses.
 The five years is important due to Medicaid rules that prevent the transfer of assets for less than fair market value within a five-year window of applying for benefits.

 If you have not planned ahead, there may still be some options to help protect assets.
 This scenario is usually referred to as crisis planning, but the effectiveness usually relies on the durable power of attorney or obtaining a conservatorship as quickly as possible.

 We encourage you to reach out to an estate planning professional for an estate planning checkup and to learn more about resources in your area by contacting your local Alzheimer’s Association chapter.
 And finally, we encourage you to donate or participate in this years’ virtual Walk to End Alzheimer’s events to raise awareness and funds to end Alzheimer’s for the more than 5 million Americans living with this disease.